 Fires in the lab can result from many causes including ignition of flammable gases or solvents, and combustion of materials.
-Use care when using heat lamps or heating flammable solvents on hot plates.
+Use care when using hear lamps or heating flammable solvents on hot plates.

 Always use a water bath to transfer heat to flammable solvents when using a hot plate.

 Avoid water around electricity and use common sense when working in the lab.

-7.2 I LABORATORY FIRES Before using any chemicals, you should make yourself familiar with all the potential fire hazards associated with the chemical.
-This information will be found on the MSDS in the fire and explosion and reactivity sections.
-The information will include the decomposition products, critical temperatures, and the most applicable type of firefighting equipment to be used should a fire get started.
+7.2 LABORATORY FIRES

+Before using any chemicals, you should make yourself familiear with all the potential fire hazards associated with the chemical.
+This information will be found on the MSDS in the fire, explosion and reactivity sections.
+The information will

 If a small fire does start in a lab and is contained in a beaker, flask, or other small container, you may attempt to extinguish the fire with the proper fire extinguisher or by smothering it.
 Call for help from others in the area while doing this so they are aware of the fire and ready to take action if your attempt is not successful.

 After the fire is out, immediately report the fire and actions taken to Protection Services at ext.
 5411.

-Major Fire Emergencies: (Pg.
-7 of University of Ottawa Laboratory Safety Manual) ■ In the event of a major fire beyond your control: ○ SHOUT "FIRE, FIRE, FIRE" and pull the nearest fire alarm. ○ Attempt to rescue persons in immediate danger.
-Do not endanger yourself. ○ Evacuate personnel from the area. ○ Leave fume hoods on. ○ Close, but DO NOT lock the door. ○ Do not attempt to fight a major fire on your own. ○ Fire extinguishers are to be used to assist you in getting out safely. ○ CALL PROTECTION AT EXT.5411.
+Major Fire Emergencies: (Pg 7 of University of Ottawa Laboratory Safety Manual)

+In the event of a major fire beyond your control:

+SHOUT "FIRE, FIRE, FIRE" and pull the nearest fire alarm.

+Attempt to rescue persons in immediate danger.
+Do not endanger yourself.

+Evacuate personnel from the area

+Leave fume hoods on.

+Close, but DO NOT lock the door.

+Do not attempt to fight a major fire on your own.

+Fire extinguishers are to be used to assist you in getting out safely.

+CALL PROTECTION AT EXT.
+5411.
 Give location and details.
 Remain available in case further information is required.

-Classes of Fire: A Class - ordinary combustibles such as wood, paper, cloth, plastic, etc. B Class - flammable and combustible liquids C Class - charged electrical fires D Class - combustible "metals"
+Classes of Fire:

+A Class - ordinary combustibles such as wood, paper, cloth, plastic, etc.

+B Class - flammable and combustible liquids.

+C Class - charged electrical fires

+D Class - combustible "metals"

-\square Fire extinguishers are located in the ARC 329 vestibule, in ARC 330, just outside the lab door for ARC 333, as well as at the ARC Emergency Exits.
-These are Type 5- BC (Carbon Dioxide) extinguishers capable of extinguishing fires of flammable liquids or electrical equipment (not paper) without damaging equipment.
+Fire extinguishers are located in the ARC 329 vestibule, in ARC 330, just outside the lab door for ARC 333, as well as at the ARC Emergency Exits.
+These are Type 5-BC(Carbon Dioxide) extinguishers capable of extinguishing fires of flammable liquids or electrical equipment (not paper) without damaging equipment.
 Use water to extinguish paper fires.

-The uOttawa Health, Safety & Risk Management Office regularly checks fire extinguishers.
+The uOttawa Health, Safety and Risk Management Office regularly checks fire extinguishers.
 Report any use of a fire extinguisher to that office immediately.

 NanoFab facility users are not expected to be fire fighters and should evacuate the building when a fire threatens safety.

-For fires, call the Protection Services emergency number, ext.
+For fires, call Protection Services emergency number, ext.
 5411, and evacuate the lab.

 In all cases fill out a University of Ottawa Injury/Incident report.